 Key Things When Buying a Mic Stand for Podcasting

-There’re a whole lot of different microphone stands with many accessories to choose from.
+There are many different microphone stands with a variety of accessories to choose from.
 So, from all these various options it’s natural to get confused about what to buy.

-If you follow the below key things before buying a microphone stand, you’ll get the right one for your needs without any doubt.
+If you follow the below key things before buying a microphone stand, you’ll get the right one for your needs.

 How Do You Record Your Podcast?